jkominek/adcstudy/README.md

 # quick what's best

 For these sorts of signals, the MCP6L04 seems good enough, with the TSV994 probably a runner up because it is more expensive.
-A thin film gain resistor and a capacitor in parallel with that resistor which is in the ballpark of 10nF.
+A ~2870ohm thin film gain resistor and a capacitor in parallel with that resistor which is in the ballpark of 10nF.
+A bias resistor of about 470k to drain off dark current is also indicated.

 I've got some more ideas for tweaking the TIA configuration with just passives.